Fireball XL5: Tie-ins and home video

 The TV series was supplemented by an audio play, Journey to the Moon, which was produced by APF in association with Pye Records.
 Written by Alan Fennell and released as a 7-inch vinyl EP in February 1965, this was a semi-educational adventure about a sleeping boy who has a dream in which he meets the XL5 crew, who teach him about spaceflight and the Apollo programme.
 Patrick Moore was scientific advisor on the production.

 Fireball XL5 also spawned tie-ins including toys, an MPC playset with rocket ship and figures, model kits, puppets, ray guns, water pistols, comic strips, and annuals.
 A black-and-white comic strip, drawn by Neville Main, was printed in TV Comic from 1962 to 1964.
 In January 1965, the strip moved to the newly-launched TV Century 21 comic, where it remained for the next five years.
 The comics adventures, written by Tod Sullivan and drawn by Mike Noble, were printed in colour until 1968, when it evolved into a text feature.
 Four annuals, featuring comic strips and text stories, were published by Collins between 1963 and 1966.
 The Fireball XL5 strips from TV Century 21 were reprinted in Countdown (later named TV Action) in 1971 and 1972 and again in Engale Marketing's Action 21 in 1988 and 1989.
-In the US, Gold Key Comics published a single-issue comic book in 1963; the following year, Little Golden Books published a colour illustrated storybook which was released in the UK under the title Fireball XL5 – A Big Television Book.
+In the US, Gold Key Comics published a single-issue comic book under the title Steve Zodiac and the Fireball XL5 in January 1964; the following year, Little Golden Books published a colour illustrated storybook which was released in the UK under the title Fireball XL5 – A Big Television Book.

 The series was released on Region 1 DVD by A&E Home Video in 2003.
 A Region 2 box set with new bonus material was released in 2009, superseding a 2004 version which had no extras.
 Also in 2009, a colourised version of the episode "A Day in the Life of a Space General" was released on Blu-ray Disc.
 In 2021, Network Distributing released the full series on Blu-ray.